glorizen/fontshot/README.md

 Install `virtualenv` library for your python3: `pip3 install virtualenv`

-Setup virtual environment for your python: `virutalenv -p path\to\python.exe myvenv`
+Setup virtual environment for your python: `virtualenv -p path\to\python.exe myvenv`

 Activate your environment: `myvenv\Scripts\activate.bat`